 4.16.12 Unless fully enclosed by construction with an FRR of no less than that required for the fire separation, any air duct passing through a fire separation shall be equipped with a fire damper which, in the event of duct failure or collapse due to fire, closes the opening through the separation.
-The fire damper shall have an FRR of no less than that of the fire separation, except that the damper blade is not required to have:
+The fire damper shall have an FRR of no less than that of the fire separation, except that a fire damper is not required to have an insulation rating.
+The fire damper shall be capable of being readily accessed for servicing.